fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

     0, & x < 0
     \end{cases}

-Reset means the voltage reset process: when a spike is fired, the voltage is reset to :math:`V_{reset}`; If no spike is fired, the voltage remains unchanged.
+Reset means the reset process of the voltage: when a spike is fired, the voltage is reset to :math:`V_{reset}`; If no spike is fired, the voltage remains unchanged.

 Surrogate Gradient Method
 -------------
 RNN uses differentiable gating functions, such as the tanh function.
 Obviously, the spiking function of SNN :math:`g(x)=\Theta(x)` is not differentiable, which leads to the fact that SNN is very similar to RNN to a certain extent, but it cannot be trained by gradient descent and backpropagation.
 We can use a gating function that is very similar to :math:`g(x)=\Theta(x)` , but differentiable :math:`\sigma(x)` to replace it.

 The core idea of ​​this method is: when forwarding, using :math:`g(x)=\Theta(x)`, the output of the neuron is discrete 0 and 1, and our network is still SNN; When backpropagation, the gradient of the surrogate gradient function :math:`g'(x)=\sigma'(x)` is used to replace the gradient of the spiking function.
-The most common gradient substitution function is the sigmoid function :math:`\sigma(\alpha x)=\frac{1}{1 + exp(-\alpha x)}`，:math:`\alpha` can control the smoothness of the function, the fuction with larger :math:`\alpha` will be closer to :math:`\Theta(x)`, but when it gets closer to :math:`x=0`, the gradient will be more likely to explode, and when it gets farther to :math:`x=0`, the gradient will be more likely to disappear.
+The most common surrogate gradient function is the sigmoid function :math:`\sigma(\alpha x)=\frac{1}{1 + exp(-\alpha x)}`. :math:`\alpha` can control the smoothness of the function.
+The function with larger :math:`\alpha` will be closer to :math:`\Theta(x)`.
+But when it gets closer to :math:`x=0`, the gradient will be more likely to explode.
+And when it gets farther to :math:`x=0`, the gradient will be more likely to disappear.
 This makes the network more difficult to train.
-The following figure shows the shape of the gradient substitution function and the shape of the corresponding reset equation for different :math:`\alpha`:
+The following figure shows the shape of the surrogate gradient function and the corresponding Reset equation for different :math:`\alpha`:

 .. image:: ./_static/tutorials/clock_driven/1.png